xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Less hand engineering.
 - If you don't have that much data people tend to try more hand engineering for the problem "Hacks".
 Like choosing a more complex NN architecture.
 - Because we haven't got that much data in a lot of computer vision problems, it relies a lot on hand engineering.
+- So there are two sources of knowledge, Labeled data and Hand engineered features/network architecture/other components.
+- Even though computer vision has large amount of data, but it never enough, so people keep building complex architecture and do much more hand engineering, but without enough data, hand engineering is difficult and requires insight.
 - We will see in the next chapter that because the object detection has less data, a more complex NN architectures will be presented.
+- Researchers can publish a lot of papers by winning competitions but winning competition algorithm may not be able to deploy on real applications.
 - Tips for doing well on benchmarks/winning competitions:
   - Ensembling.
     - Train several networks independently and average their outputs.
 Merging down some classifiers.
     - After you decide the best architecture for your problem, initialize some of that randomly and train them independently.
     - This can give you a push by 2%
     - But this will slow down your production by the number of the ensembles.
 Also it takes more memory as it saves all the models in the memory.
     - People use this in competitions but few uses this in a real production.
+Ensembling 3-15 networks make it 3-15 times slower.
   - Multi-crop at test time.
     - Run classifier on multiple versions of test versions and average results.
     - There is a technique called 10 crops that uses this.
-    - This can give you a better result in the production.
+    - This can give you a better result in the competition.
+  - These methods usually are not used in prodution.
 - Use open source code
   - Use architectures of networks published in the literature.
   - Use open source implementations if possible.